-Dr. Harbin and Dr. Kempton are dedicated to informing their patients on the most up-to-date and applicable dental information available.
+Dr. Harbin is dedicated to informing their patients on the most up-to-date and applicable dental information available.
 For valuable patient education, please review the following oral health topics.

 For decades, fluoride has been held in high regard by the dental community as an important mineral that is absorbed into and strengthens tooth enamel, thereby helping to prevent decay of tooth structures.